Back to Health News & Stories

 Without proper care, your bones can lose density and become too weak to support your body, putting you at high risk for breaks.
 But bone loss can be prevented.

-Like the frame of a home, you need strong bones to provide a stable foundation for your body that will literally stand the test of time as you age.
+Like the frame of a home, your body needs strong bones to provide a stable foundation that will stand the test of time as you age.

 • A T-score of -1 or above means you have normal bone mineral density.

-Moderate to advanced osteopenia and osteoporosis is treated with prescription medication.
-But, it’s much better to do all you can to prevent the onset all-together.
+Moderate to advanced osteopenia and osteoporosis are treated with prescription medication.
+But it’s much better to do all you can to prevent the onset altogether.

 Our bones are alive and constantly changing.
 Old bone tissue is always being replaced by new bone tissue, which needs calcium to form.

 But, by the time you’re 35, old bone tissue breaks down faster than new bone tissue can form.
-As a result, your bones might not have enough calcium in them, which leaves them weaker and more likely to fracture, or break.
+As a result, your bones might not have enough calcium, which makes them weaker and more likely to fracture or break.

-In an older person, a broken bone can be a very serious problem.
+A broken bone can be a very serious problem in an older person.
 People over age 65 who experience a bone fracture are more likely to have a dramatically shorter life expectancy and are more likely to experience frequent hospitalizations.

 For women, your doctor will probably recommend regular bone mineral density tests once you hit menopause, as postmenopausal women are at the greatest risk of developing osteopenia and osteoporosis.